davidzhang7/Fnancial-Time-Series-Classification-with-CNN/README.md

 This is a project to predict financial time series with CNN.
 To run, please go through the report first.

+The model and project are detailed in paper Deep Portfolio Selection.pdf.

 Then, please follow the below order to run codes:

   a) Run 'Generate CNN Samples.ipynb'.
 This should create a folder 'cnn samples' under path 'data/', and then create 27 pickle files with specified type of CNN samples (GASF/GADF).